MataiMRI/restingSnake/README.md

 Then edit the configuration file `config/config.yml`, setting the following entries:

-- the ethics prefix `ethics_prefix` for your input files,
+- the prefix `prefix` for your input files,
 - the input data folder `datadir`,
 - the results folder `resultsdir`,
 - the path to your `heudiconv` heuristic script (`heuristic` entry under `heudiconv` section),